isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Walking Sanseveria.md

 <section>
   <h4>Environmental needs:</h4>
-  <p>This plant thrives in 2-6 hours of indirect sunlight, and will burn in direct sun.
-Plants do best in loamy soil.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-This plant is prone to wilting, and will need consistently moist soil to grow well.</p>
+  <p>Walking Sansevieria thrives in 4-6 hours of indirect sunlight, but may burn in direct sun.
+They are best planted in sandy soil with plenty of grit as they are vulnerable to root rot.</p>
 	<br>
 </section>